florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/connectors/h2_fuel_system/options.rst

 System position option
 **********************
-The hydrogen fuel system is typically placed inside the fuselage, with the power source and storage tank in separate locations.
+The hydrogen fuel system is typically placed inside the fuselage, with the power source and storage tank in separate positions.
 However, components could also be installed together or integrated along the wing.
 To support these configurations, the ``compat`` and ``wing_related`` options are also introduced.

 Compact option